Frequently Asked Questions

 We offer a full range of employment, training and assessment services in locations throughout the GTA.
 We are a proud member agency of IAJVS, United Way of Greater Toronto & York Region and UJA Federation of Toronto.

 Do you have to be Jewish to receive services from JVS Toronto?

+Absolutely not!
 JVS Toronto was founded in 1947 by the Jewish community in response to the employment needs of survivors of the Second World War.
 While continuing to serve the Jewish community, JVS Toronto has evolved into a broad-based community organization that helps people from all walks of life to overcome employment and educational barriers.

 We work with new Canadians, school children, youth and at-risk youth, single parents, women in transition and people with physical, mental health and developmental disabilities of all races, faiths and nationalities.

 How are JVS Toronto’s programs and services funded?